-As the world still grapples with the ongoing pandemic, the aftermath of a rather daunting year has affected businesses severely.
+As the world still grapples with the pandemic, the aftermath of a rather daunting year has affected businesses very severely.
 The impact on startups and small businesses has been brutal.
 From permanently closing down to dwindling margins to sudden slump in sales to increased debts, small businesses across the globe are finding it increasingly challenging to keep their financial wheels turning.

 However, there is a silver lining to the challenges presented by this unforeseen global crisis.
 Serial entrepreneurs and startup founders are privy to the fact that only the most creative, lucrative, and determined businesses will survive the worst of times to emerge as winners.